-No. The preschool is located inside of Glenbrook Elementary School and has a good working relationship with the school, but is not affiliated with the elementary school or the Calgary Board of Education.
-Glenbrook Community Preschool is a non-profit preschool governed by a Parents' Advisory Committee.
+No. The preschool is located inside of Glenbrook Preschool Society and has a good working relationship with the school, but is not affiliated with the elementary school or the Calgary Board of Education.
+Glenbrook Preschool Society is a non-profit preschool governed by a Parents' Advisory Committee.
 Its location, inside the elementary school, helps to familiarize preschoolers with a school environment.

 If you wish to withdraw your child at any time during the preschool year, one month's written notice from the first day of any given month must be received by the Registrar, or one month's fee in lieu thereof.
 June's tuition fee will be refunded only if you withdraw your child on or before April 30 and the required notice is given.